OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 Invite Users to Join the Platform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can now invite people to join the learning platform (site) from the Admin Tools.
+Site admin can now invite people by email to join the learning platform (site) from the Admin Tools.
 Your invitations will be tracked on the People tab, which will display pending invitations.

 1. Navigate to your Admin Tools
 2. Click on the “People” tab.